CERTUNLP/NgenBundle/Resources/views/ExternalIncident/Report/Markdown/open_dns.md

 ### Recommendations

-Disable recursive answers to queries that does not originate from networks under you'r administration.
+Disable recursive answers to queries that does not originate from networks under your administration.

 ### [/recommendations_content]